I do not have an archaeological background. Does this matter?

 Some students are funded via departmental or university scholarships, and some home students receive AHRC studentships.
 Most are self-funded.
 There are limited numbers of EU funded places, but these are linked to specific training sites.
 Updated information about scholarships available within the archaeology department can be found on our funding page.

 Non-UK students have typically arranged their own funding, often through their employers, national governments and research organizations, international scholarship and exchange schemes, academic loans, or by self-funding.
-The International Office of the university has information about scholarships for overseas students.
+The University also administers an overseas postgraduate scholarships scheme designed to meet the specific needs of non-UK and non-EU applicants.
+These include Overseas Research Scholarships and Overseas Taught Postgraduate Scholarships.

 Whether you are awarded a studentship depends on a number of criteria.
 For MA studentships, your academic track record as an undergraduate, your personal statement, your writing samples, and your references will be taken into account.
 For PhD studentships, your undergraduate and MSc/MA grades (or your predicted grade if you have not yet graduated), your project proposal, and your referees' comments on your abilities and motivation are all considered.

-A separate International Students Hardship Fund exists to help international students who are experiencing severe financial hardship whilst at the University.
+A hardship fund exists to help students who are experiencing severe financial hardship whilst at the University.
 It is a condition of registering on any course at the University that you have ensured that you have sufficient funds to cover your tuition fees and living expenses.
 You should, therefore, be able to demonstrate that any financial difficulties have arisen through unforeseen or exceptional circumstances.
+There is a separate international students hardship fund to assist EU and international students whose financial support has suddenly been reduced either for political reasons or personal misfortune.

-Details of tuition fees for both Home/EU and International students are available via this link.
+Details of tuition fees for both Home/EU and International students are available here.

 There are no additional course related costs, although some courses offer optional trips or study tours, which may incur an additional fee if you choose to attend them.